g0v-it/data-budget/CONTRIBUTING.md

 knowledge base build process requires to:

-- edit files in the *data* directory to describe metadata and static stuffs
+- edit files in the *data* directory to describe web app configuration data and otherstatic stuffs
-- develop the *gateways* for transforming MEF open data resources in linked data.
+- develop the *gateways* for transforming raw data resources in linked data.
 See [gateways doc.](gateways/README.md)
 - write *axioms* and rules to generate new data.
-See [axioms doc.](axioms/README.md)
+See [axioms directory](axioms)
 - edit the *build script* that drives the data ingestion process.
 - run sdaas